jauhc/loudmouth/README.md

 ### Disclaimer
-There is *nothing* here that could trigger a ban, the low level keyboard input is nothing compared to random programs opening handles
+There is *nothing* here that could trigger a ban, the remote console is Valve's own addition to the Source engine.